 For the last several decades, drug-related crimes have been at the forefront of public consciousness—and for good reason.
 Over five percent of people age 18 to 80 have been prescribed a tranquilizer like Xanax, Klonopin or Ativan, with overdoses and deaths increasing each year.
 More than 12.5 million people have misused opioid painkillers in 2015, with 91 Americans dying every day from opioid overdoses as noted by the Centers for Disease Control and Prevention.
 Additionally, ADHD stimulants show a greater risk of overdose than cocaine according to a 2017 report.
 Regrettably, these statistics show that we live in a drug-saturated society.
 Thus, federal, state, and local authorities are directing their efforts toward curbing the effects that drugs can have on society, particularly when linked with violent crime.
 However, this means that facing drug charges can be extremely serious, with convictions often resulting in severe and lifelong penalties.

 At the Law Office of Thomas Nicholas Cvietkovich, we understand just how formidable the situation can be when you are facing drug charges.
 We have handled more than 4,000 criminal cases over the past decade.
 In that time, we have worked with hundreds of clients dealing with drug crimes of all types.
-If you need help defending yourself or a loved one against drug charges, then contact us right away.
+If you need help defending yourself or a loved one against drug charges, then contact our San Jose drug crime lawyer right away.

 What Are Common Drugs Involved in Criminal Cases?

 In general, anything that is classified as a “controlled substance” may result in criminal charges.
 Usually these charges are for possession or possession with intent to distribute.
-A conviction for these drug charges can carry heavy penalties and years of jail time.
-Identifying what substances may put you at risk is important.
 Common drug crime cases involve:

 - Marijuana.
 Cannabis laws seem to be ever-changing in California and are different for medical users than recreational users.
 As of the beginning of 2018, law enforcement will treat marijuana similar to alcohol.
 This means that any open receptacle of a marijuana based-products, including edibles and vaporizers, can constitute an infraction if you are driving.
 However, a closed container and general possession is legal.
 Additionally, you may face a DUI for weed consumption if your blood tests positive for THC while you are driving.